 Additional Influential Teachers:

-Elena Brower, Tzahi Moskowitz, Pam Reece, Witold Fitz-Simon, Karina Ayn Myrsky, Mary-Dana Abott, Johanna Bell, Ezmeralda Stavroff, Robert McKenna, Yumee Chung, Ali Cramer, Christine Chen, and SO many more…
+Elena Brower, Tzahi Moskowitz, Maria Philippone, Pam Reece, Witold Fitz-Simon, Karina Ayn Myrsky, Mary-Dana Abott, Johanna Bell, Ezmeralda Stavroff, Robert McKenna, Ali Cramer, Christine Chen, my Mom, and so many more!

 University of Michigan, BFA in Music/Theatre, (Emphasis in Kinesiology and Dance)

 Core Fusion, Personal Training, Dance, Gymnastics, Children’s Theatre

 I realize more and more everyday how important yoga is in my life and on it’s own.
 I feel grateful to have found it while studying abroad in England in 2001.
 It was during a very hard time for America during the time I was away and the practice gave me some hope, calm and perspective.
 I initially approached the practice very physically.
 Realizing that I enjoyed building this shapes with my body.
 I also knew that I immediately felt more focused and connected to the work and people in my immediate circle and beyond.
 I found more self confidence.
 Little did I know, Yoga would be a life-long practice for me that would lead to transformation over and over again.